MagriLab/clvlib/README.md

 ```

 ## Citation
-If `clvlib` contributes to published work, please cite it as:
+If `clvlib` contributes to your published work, please cite it as:

 ```
 @misc{consonni_clvlib_2024,